barecode/spring-petclinic/Demo-DevoxxBE2018.md

 1. `git clone https://github.com/barecode/spring-petclinic.git`
 2. `cd spring-petclinic`

+# Setup
+I usually pre-configure at least 4 terminal windows.: a primary window for demo 1-3 and then three more windows for demo 4.
+I recommend  disabling line-wrapping for the `docker stats` window.
+To do this on mac, run `tput rmam` (disables line wrapping).
+If you need to re-enable line wrapping, run `tput smam`.

+If demo'ing this at a conference, remember a few things:
+1. Your text is almost never 'too big'.
+Your default font size is REALLY SMALL on a projector (even a large one).
+2. Color contrast is really important.
+Try to use high-contrast settings.
+Black on White, or White on Black is safest.
+3. Bad things happen during demos.
+Network access is unreliable at conferences.
+Pre-build everything, take screen shots or build slides which the relevant information!

 # Demo 1: A jar based Docker image
 Branch: `git checkout docker-jar`
 1. Build the image